JessicaMulein/WordMasterMind/README.md

 Word MasterMind is a variation of [Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)), popularized by the game Wordle, but with a few differences.

-In Word MasterMind, you can guess and the game will choose a random word length in the [Scrabble](https://en.wikipedia.org/wiki/Scrabble) [Dictionary](https://scrabble.merriam.com/)
+In Word MasterMind, you can guess and the game will choose a random word length in either the [Scrabble](https://en.wikipedia.org/wiki/Scrabble) [Dictionary](https://scrabble.merriam.com/), one of a couple other provided word lists, or we've given you the tools to use your own.

-Words available in the dictionary range from 2 letters to 15 letters.
+Words available in the Scrabble dictionary range from 2 letters to 15 letters.
+- Detailed information on the other dictionaries is forthcoming

 Playing a 2 letter game is probably too easy, but there seemed no reason to limit things.

 Unlike Wordle, the number of tries varies with the word length.